rust-stuco/lectures/week3/slides.md

 # `Option<T>` vs `NULL`

-If we try to compile this, we get an error.
+If we try to compile this, we get an compile-time error.

 ```rust
 let x: i8 = 5;